 The map of the Tyne and Wear Metro

-There notes were originally prepared for the AGM Weekend in Newcastle, April 2011 and updated August 2012
+There notes were originally prepared in April 2011 and updated May 2015

 Metrocars 4042+ 4061 in the new livery after refurbishment by Wabtec, Doncater, seen here at Haymarket station on 3rd May 2012.
 The station is also in the new colours.
 Roger Darsley

 The Tyne & Wear Metro serves Newcastle-upon-Tyne, Gateshead, South Tyneside, North Tyneside and Sunderland.
 It opened in 1980 and has a network of nearly 78 kilometres.
 Electrification is by 1500vDC and its operating speed is 80km/hr.
 The Metro was the first UK railway to use only the metric system for its speeds and distances.
 There are 60 stations operated as a Green Line [Airport-South Hylton] and a Yellow Line [St James-South Shields].It was the first British modern light rail system, though it is hybrid with elements of light rail, heavy underground metro and longer interurban systems.
 It is operated by DB Regio [a subsidiary of Deutsche Bahn] on behalf of Nexus.
 Metro cars have been refurbished in the last few years and the new livery is dark grey, Black with yellow doors and warning panels.
 Early refurbished units had an air-conditioning in the drivers cab but these were not successful and later units did not have the box on the cab roof.
 The programme ended in 2015 with 88 of the 90 units refurbished by Wabtec, Doncaster.
 4001 and 4002 were the experimental cars and were slightly different to the production units.
 They have not been re-furbished and were mothballed in June 2015.